-Holistic system approach: who will be responsible for the reuse policy?
-It is imperative to recognise the comprehensive nature of reuse solutions and the need for cohesive policy involving governments, industries, and local stakeholders.
-This is key to fostering an environment that encourages investments from both public and private sectors.
 Local entrepreneurship support: how can local businesses be supported to prepare for change in policy?
 Could training and technical assistance be offered to help navigate business challenges?
 For example, establishing grants or micro-loan programs to support local entrepreneurs in setting up refill stations, zero-waste cafes, and sustainable food businesses.

-Public awareness campaigns: how will the policy be communicated to the public to harness upport, behaviour change and a lasting understanding of reuse systems?
+Public awareness campaigns: how will the policy be communicated to the public to harness support and a lasting understanding of reuse systems?

 Multi-stakeholder cooperatives: how will strengthening the capacity and efficiency through shared resources and multi-stakeholder collaborations bolster the expansion of reuse systems?
-Key stakeholders involved in adoption of reuse systems include material suppliers, producers, retailers, businesses staff; reusable packaging companies; informal waste reclaimers; logistics providers, washing companies; consumers; and local authorities The key benefits of implementing reuse in SIDS for:
+Key stakeholders involved in adoption of reuse system include material suppliers, producers, retailers, businesses staff; reusable packaging companies; informal waste reclaimers; logistics providers, washing companies; consumers; and local authorities